Dr-Matthew-Bennett/dotfiles/README.md

 you want to search across any machine.

-If you're using Vim to create the fzfhome_gitignore file, an easy way to get a list of all your home directories is the following command:
+If you're using Vim to create the fzfhome_gitignore file, an easy way to get a list of all the directories in your home directory is the following command:
 ```shell
 :.!ls ~/
 ```